nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `list` followed by `view 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `view 1` deletes the 1st person in the results of the `find` command.

-#### Editing a person : `edit` `[coming soon]`

-Edits an existing person in CoLAB.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

-Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 #### Undo/Redo `[coming soon]`

 _Details coming soon ..._